Photo Credit: Resident Steve Jett

 We realize that while the COVID-19 pandemic is affecting the health of the public, it’s also impacting our economy.
-We stand together to support our local businesses, even in these uncertain times.
-To that end, we are compiling a list of businesses that are operating in Wentzville at this time.
-To be added to the list, and featured on our website, Wentzville business owners/managers are invited to visit www.wentzvillemo.org/wearewentzville.
+The City of Wentzville is dedicated to supporting our local businesses and providing resources to foster their success, even in these uncertain times.
+To that end, we are consistently providing timely and helpful information to Wentzville business owners through our Economic Development eNewsletter, The Buzz.
+To sign up for The Buzz, please visit www.wentzvillemo.gov/newsletters.

-City Hall is now re-open to the public from 9 a.m. to 5 p.m., Monday through Friday.
+City Hall is currently open to the public from 8 a.m. to 5 p.m., Monday through Friday.
 Health and safety precautions have been put in place to protect our visitors and employees.
-Daily sanitization will take place at City Hall and hard-surfaces will be cleaned regularly.
+Daily sanitization takes place at City Hall and hard-surfaces are cleaned regularly.
 The number of visitors in the lobby and Board Chambers may be limited as necessary.
-Please note: visitors are required to stay 6 feet apart from other guests and employees and are encouraged to wear face coverings when possible.
+Please note: visitors are required to stay six feet apart from other guests and employees and are required to wear face coverings outside of their workspace.

 Residents can call City Hall at (636) 327-5101 to learn more about procedures and/or to make an appointment, if necessary.
-Starting June 1, appointments can be made for utility tax rebates, plan reviews, permits, etc. However, there are still many available resources to do business with the City online.
+Appointments can be made for utility tax rebates, plan reviews, permits, etc. However, there are also many available resources to do business with the City online or over the phone.

 PARKS AND RECREATION

-Progress Park Recreation Center re-opened to the public on Monday, May 11.
-Until further notice, the facility is open to everyone from 6-10 a.m. and 2-8 p.m., Monday-Friday, 10 a.m.-6 p.m. on Saturday and 10 a.m.-4 p.m. on Sunday.
-For more details about Progress Park Recreation Center’s hours and health and safety procedures, please read the full press release http://www.wentzvillemo.org/pressreleases.
+Progress Park Recreation Center is currently open to the public during regular business hours.
+For more details about Progress Park Recreation Center’s hours, please visit www.wentzvillemo.gov/parksandrec.
+To learn about Wentzville Parks and Recreation's health and safety procedures, please read the full press release http://www.wentzvillemo.gov/pressreleases.

 For more information about the Wentzville Ice Arena's facility hours and schedules, please click here.